 In accounting, variance refers to the difference between the standard and actual variables.
-For example, you can calculate the selling price variance to find the difference between the actual selling price and the standard selling price.
+For example, you can calculate the selling price variance to find the difference between the actual and standard selling prices.

 Variance analysis is a way of looking at the costs and finding out the causes of any variation in them.
 This analysis helps you determine which costs are high and which ones are low.

 There are 2 types of variances: favourable and adverse.
 As the name suggests, a favourable variance is a variance that is beneficial to the firm.
 If the actual costs are less than the standard costs, the variance is favourable as the company was able to lower its costs and therefore increase its profits.

 The other type of variance is an adverse variance.
 This type of variance is disadvantageous to the firm.
 For example, if the actual labour rate efficiency is lower than the standard labour rate efficiency, the variance between the two is adverse as the company was spending more than the standard amount on salaries.